Theological Themes in Esther

 Ambiguity of violence

-Perhaps the most troubling aspect of the book of EstherQueen in Persia who prevented an anti-Jewish pogrom More is the excessive retributive violence apparent in the end when the Jewish people destroy all of the enemies who intended to destroy them, and then they rejoice.
-One can read this theme as part of the exaggeration of the book, never intended to be taken literally, and providing the hope of satire and fantasy.
+Perhaps the most troubling aspect of the Book of EstherQueen in Persia who prevented an anti-Jewish pogrom.
+More is the excessive retributive violence apparent in the end when the Jewish people destroy all of the enemies who intended to destroy them, and then they rejoice.
+One can read this theme as part of the exaggeration of the book, never intended to be taken literally, a theme that provides hope to an often-oppressed people in the language of satire and fantasy.
 Or one can note that when the reader comes to celebrate the very violence feared from the enemy, then the finger is ironically pointed back at the reader.

 Community and accommodation